A Guide to 100% Mortgages

 A strain on your family relationships

-If you choose a family member as your guarantor, there’s a risk it could challenge your relationship if you find yourself in financial trouble.
+If you choose a family member as your guarantor, there’s a risk that it could challenge your relationship if you find yourself in financial trouble.
 If you can’t make your mortgage payments, the lender will come to your guarantor to recover the costs.
 This could cause significant stress between you and ultimately damage your relationship.
 Similarly, with a family deposit mortgage, your loved one’s own savings may be locked up for a set period, limiting their own financial flexibility.
 Open communication and clear expectations are crucial for navigating these situations and protecting your important family bonds.

 Lenders want to ensure that you can pay back the 100% mortgage you take out.
 Because of this, some key factors lenders look for when checking if you’re eligible are: